mhwalker/mhwalker.github.io/_posts/2020-04-14-view-from-bottom.md

 - Is this strategy the best way to tackle the important problem?
 - Are there other problems we should be tackling first?

-*The employees are sharp, they are experts in the problems that the company is solving, and they are going to see the strengths and weaknesses of any arguments that are being made.*
+*Employees are sharp, they are experts in the problems that the company is solving, and they are going to see the strengths and weaknesses of any arguments that are being made.*

 We see things going wrong in a lot of ways.
-The most common pattern is that the thing being presented is [it's just a goal](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies).
+The most common pattern is that the thing being presented [is just a goal](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies).
 Wanting to improve the product experience is a goal.
 Wanting to increase some metric by X% is a goal.

 If your goal is concrete, like increase the metric by X%, is the goal reasonable?
 One of the major strategic goals we learned about a couple of years ago at LinkedIn was to increase daily active users (DAUs) by a large amount.
-The strategy to achieve this goal was to increase another metric, which was shown to have a causal relation with DAUs.
+The strategy to achieve this goal was to increase another metric, which had been shown to have a causal relation with DAUs.
 The justification for following this strategy was simply extrapolating that result from the low values seen in the causal study to the large values that were desired.
 So a lot of people were worried that this plan may not play out very well, and those worries have largely been justified.

 ## Question and Answer